24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

-In this post I give twenty-four tips for surviving the hectic Christmas and end-of-year period for busy writers, especially if you’re a parent and / or have other complications in your life.
-Some are directly related to writing, others are related to life in general, and just for fun I mixed them together in the number sequence (because writing and real-life always clash anyway).
+In this post I give twenty-four tips for surviving the hectic Christmas and end-of-year period.
+These tips are especially useful if you're a parent-writer and / or you have other complications in your life.
+Some are directly related to writing, and others are related to life in general.
+Just for fun, I mixed them together in the number sequence – because writing and real-life always clash anyway!

 WARNING: I may* have ranted a little at points during this post!
-I love Christmas but I hate all the stress and preparation that goes with it (thank you, society).
-I don’t always pull my punches!
+I love Christmas, but I hate all the preparation and stress that goes with it (thank you, society).

-Some tips may work for you and others may not.
-Adapt or tweak the tips and strategies that work for you, in a way which suits your individual preferences and circumstances, and ignore the ones that don’t work for you.
+Some tips may work for you, and others may not.
+Adapt or tweak the tips and strategies that work for you, and ignore the ones that don’t.

-*I did.
-I did rant.
-Expect more snark than usual.
+*I did rant.
+Expect more snark and swearing than usual.

-This mantra helps me in many areas of life, including life admin and writing-related tasks.
+This mantra helps me in many areas of life.

 Perfection is the enemy of happiness.
-There comes a point during December when you just have to say ‘f*** it, it’ll do’ and move on with an unburdened heart.
+There comes a point during December when you just have to say ‘fuck it, it’ll do’ and move on with an unburdened heart.

 TIP 02: ELF ON A SHELF

-Pick up your elf, head towards the bookcase, then continue past the bookcase and throw that little f**ker in the bin.
+Pick up your elf, head towards the bookcase, then continue past the bookcase and throw that little fucker in the bin.

 Whoever invented ‘elf on a shelf’ deserves to be slowly tortured on each day of December with a different holiday-related item each day.
 I’m sure I could think of some interesting effects I could achieve with tinsel.
 Oh, and an elf would be sitting on the shelf above them, watching the whole thing.

 If this is something you felt bullied into in previous years (‘why don’t the elves visit my house?
-Why are they only at Darcy’s house?’) then place a passport in its arms on 1st December and tell your kid the elf is going on holiday for the month because Santa is a capitalist workaholic arsehole and the poor elf needs a f**king break.
-A bit like Mummy, except Mummy’s next rest isn’t scheduled for another fifteen years from now… admittedly I may have put too much thought into this.
+Why are they only at Darcy’s house?’) then place a passport in its arms on 1st December and tell your kid the elf is going on holiday for the month because Santa is a capitalist workaholic arsehole and the poor elf needs a fucking break (okay, I might leave out the swearing).
+A bit like Mummy, except Mummy’s next rest isn’t scheduled for another fifteen years from now…

-Regardless, don’t do elf on a shelf.
+Do not do elf on a shelf.
 You’ll screw yourself for this year and years to come, and we have enough to deal with.
-We ain’t got time for that s***.
+We ain’t got time for that shit.

 TIP 03: CAFFEINE, SUGAR, AND POSSIBLY ALCOHOL

 Save diets and heathy eating for the New Year.
 With all the Christmas prep (read: stress) you’ll burn plenty of calories anyway.
-Especially when, at 10pm on Christmas Eve, you remember the one person you forgot to buy a present for.
+Especially when you remember the one person you forgot to get a present for, and it's 10pm on Christmas Eve.
 There’s always one.

 Keep these vices around as rewards and treats for yourself, or even as ways to just get through the day.
 You deserve chocolate even more than your kids do.
 Infinitely more.